highchair/artinruins-com/README.md

 {%- assign items = site.property | where: page.type, page.category | sort: "title" -%}
 ```

-For a "Date Added" page where `type: date-added` and `category: '2002'`,
+For a “Date Added” page where `type: date-added` and `category: '2002'`,
 `items` will be an array of Properties where `date-added` == `2002`.